 Step 1: Build Your Contact List

-The very first step in building your personal branding through email marketing begins right from creating a big subscriber list.
+The very first step in building your personal branding through email marketing begins right with creating a big subscriber list.

-These days ‘subscribers list’ often become more like a growth hack that business or people want to just get done with.
+These days ‘ the subscriber list’ often become more like a growth hack that business or people want just to get done with.

 But it is way more than that, and more work is needed if you really want to reap the benefits of this marketing strategy.

-Again, unlike those other growth hacks, with some dedicated time and effort, building a subscribers list will actually help you increase the number of your true fans.
+Again, unlike those other growth hacks, with some dedicated time and effort, building a subscriber list will actually help you increase the number of your true fans.

 To build your email list, here are a few strategies to work on with :

-- Asking for email address using pop-ups on your website
+- Asking for email addresses using pop-ups on your website

 - Asking for contact info through a landing page

-- Using social media to ask your followers to subscribe you
+- Using social media to ask your followers to subscribe to you

 Step 2: Creating A Landing Page